|

 was his only answer.
 The one westerner I attended in those years was

-Krishna Das, who does not style himself a teacher but as a genuine
+Krishna Das, who does not style himself a teacher but who as a genuine

 bhakta, is, and who leads devotional religious Indian singing.
 It